Zinoex/tlos/README.md

 - Pedestrian buttons
 - Detector loops

-Not that for sensor equipment not supporting this protocol, it is recommended to develop a stand-alone adaptor rather than letting the coordinator support its direct communication.
+Note that for sensor equipment not supporting this protocol, it is recommended to develop a stand-alone adaptor rather than letting the coordinator support its direct communication.
 The reason is that a coordinator not implementing proprietary or specific protocols are more prone to a vendor lock-in.

 ### Supervisor
-- Multiple supervisors
-- Read-only vs write
+A supervisor is a very generic piece of software.
+It can be a traffic center system, a public data API, or an operator supervision.
+The core idea is that they can monitor and control the intersection.
+Because of the versatility, the coordinator must be designed for multiple concurrent supervisors.

+The interface between the supervisor and the coordinator is split into three topics:
+- Control: The only topic allowed to change the operation of the intersection.
+This interface should be strictly controlled with authorization (see Cross-cutting concerns -> Security).
+- Health: Useful for operators that maintain but not own the intersection.
+- Data: A forwarding of the sensory data through the coordinator.
+Useful for traffic center systems or public data APIs.

+The reason for splitting the topics is their applicability towards different types of supervisors where the access to each topic should be role dependent.

 ## Cross-cutting concerns